 Employees may elect dental insurance through the Aetna dental plan.
 Employees are responsible for all premium costs.
 A summary of the plan features is available in Human Resources:

 Employees and their dependents may attend undergraduate classes at Rider without payment of tuition.
 Employees may attend graduate courses at Rider exempt from tuition cost.
 Dependents may attend graduate courses exempt from one-half of tuition costs.

 You are covered in the event you become disabled or die due to a work related illness or injury.
 In the case of disability you will receive medical coverage and wages for time lost from work.
 Payment amounts are determined under guidelines set forth by the New Jersey Compensation, Rating and Inspection Bureau as established by New Jersey State statutes.
 Rider pays the full cost of this benefit.

-State of New Jersey provides up to six weeks of benefit payment to care for a newborn or sick family member.
+State of New Jersey provides up to twelve weeks of benefit payment to care for a newborn or sick family member.
 The State requires that this program be financed by employee contributions.